 Welcome to Essex Equine, Inc!

-Essex Equine, Inc. is a five-doctor ambulatory equine practice with locations in Bolton, MA and seasonally in Ocala, FL, focusing on sports medicine, lameness diagnostics and treatment, preventative care, rehabilitation, reproductive, dental, and emergency care.
+Essex Equine, Inc. is an ambulatory equine practice with locations in Bolton, MA, and seasonally in Ocala, FL, focusing on sports medicine, lameness diagnostics and treatment, preventative care, and rehabilitation.
 Our brand-new 10-stall clinic and laboratory allows for in-house care of non-critical patients for treatment, recovery, and rehabilitation.

 Frequently Asked Questions